Ericsson/codechecker/tools/report-converter/README.md

 ## License

-The project is licensed under University of Illinois/NCSA Open Source License.
+The project is licensed under Apache License v2.0 with LLVM Exceptions.
 See LICENSE.TXT for details.